-- USG reveals non-ovarian pathology e.g. fibroids or simple ovarian cysts < 5cm in size (very low risk of malignancy). - Patients with normal pelvis USG are excluded from the study. - Patients who decline transvaginal scan. - Previous ovarian malignancy - Active non ovarian malignancy Women with a past history of cancer are only eligible if there are no documented persistent or recurrent disease and have not received treatment for this in the last 12 months.
-This exclusion does not apply to patients with premalignant disease eg cervical intra-epithelial neoplasia or patients receiving Tamoxifen/other drugs to prevent breast cancer recurrence
+- Patients who are pregnant. - Patients who decline transvaginal scan. - Previous ovarian malignancy. - Active non ovarian malignancy Women with a past history of cancer are only eligible if there are no documented persistent or recurrent disease and have not received treatment for this in the last 12 months.
+This exclusion does not apply to patients with premalignant disease e.g. cervical intra-epithelial neoplasia or patients receiving Tamoxifen/other drugs to prevent breast cancer recurrence.